nlavalle/AghanimsFantasy/csharp-ef-webapi/README.md

 `dotnet ef migrations add <MigrationName> --context AghanimsFantasyContext --output-dir Migrations` We don't apply the ef database update right now because the database existed a long time before EF, and we don't want to blow up the whole thing rerunning all of the migrations
 `dotnet ef migrations script OldMigration NewMigration > ./Migrations/migration_up_NewMigration.sql`

+### Depedencies
+This project makes use of the SteamKit library from: https://github.com/SteamRE/SteamKit